apollographql/apollo-server/docs/source/setup.md

 <h2 id="graphqlExpress">Using with Express</h2>

-The following code snippet shows how to use GraphQL Server with Express:
+The following code snippet shows how to use Apollo Server with Express:

 ```js
 import express from 'express';